speakeasy-api/openapi-directory/SDKs/meraki.com/0.0.0-streaming/go/README.md

 * `GetNetworkSwitchSettingsQosRulesOrder` - Return the quality of service rule IDs by order in which they will be processed by the switch
 * `GetNetworkSwitchSettingsStormControl` - Return the storm control configuration for a switch network
 * `UpdateNetworkSwitchSettings` - Update switch network settings
-* `UpdateNetworkSwitchSettingsDhcpServerPolicy` - Update the DHCP server policy
-* `UpdateNetworkSwitchSettingsDscpToCosMappings` - Update the DSCP to CoS mappings
 * `UpdateNetworkSwitchSettingsMtu` - Update the MTU configuration
 * `UpdateNetworkSwitchSettingsMulticast` - Update multicast settings for a network
 * `UpdateNetworkSwitchSettingsQosRule` - Update a quality of service rule